ChryssaNab/Image-Colorization/README.md

 ### [**Project Description**](#) <a name="descr"></a>

-In this project we apply Conditional GANs on the task of image colorization - adding color to grayscale images.
-We implement the framework proposed by Isola et al (https://arxiv.org/abs/1611.07004) and add our own twist by replacing the generator with one based on a ResNet architecture with pre-trained weights on the ImageNet dataset.
+In this project, we employ Conditional Generative Adversarial Networks (cGANs) for the task of image colorization, which involves adding color to grayscale images.
+Initially, we adopt the framework proposed by Isola et al. [[1]](#1), where the generator follows a UNet-like architecture [[2]](#2) trained from scratch.
+Subsequently, we introduce our own modification by replacing the generator with one based on a ResNet architecture pre-trained on the ImageNet dataset.
+The aim is to conduct a comparative analysis between the two different generator modules of the final network and assess the impact of transfer learning and pre-trained knowledge.

+All experiments are conducted on a subset of the MS-COCO dataset [[3]](#3) due to computational constraints.
+For a comprehensive overview of the methodology and final results, please refer to the [Report](https://github.com/ChryssaNab/Deep_Learning-RUG/blob/main/report/Image_Colorization_with_CGANs.pdf).

 ---
+"...the **go to** statement should be abolished..." .

 ### [**Setup**](#) <a name="setup"></a>